Jump to content

 End Result

-If the client has not verified their e-mail address, they'll be presented an error like the one below, and they will not be able to checkout.
+If the client is logged in but has not verified their e-mail address, they'll be prompted to verify their e-mail address:

 The full hook script is as follows: